redis/docs/content/develop/interact/search-and-query/basic-constructs/configuration-parameters.md

 ### UPGRADE_INDEX

-This configuration is a special configuration option introduced to upgrade indices from v1.x RediSearch versions, otherwise known as legacy indices.
+This configuration is a special configuration option introduced to upgrade indices from v1.x Redis Query Engine versions, otherwise known as legacy indices.
 This configuration option needs to be given for each legacy index, followed by the index name and all valid options for the index description (also referred to as the `ON` arguments for following hashes) as described on [ft.create api]({{< baseurl >}}/commands/ft.create/).

 #### Default